On this page

 - clinical records, policies and procedures.

-They also interview staff, residents and family members.
+They also interview staff, residents and family members to gather a full picture of care quality.